Jelmerro/Vieb/Erwic.md

 ```

 If the JSON above would be stored as "discord.json" in for example the home directory,
-you can start Vieb's version of discord with `vieb --erwic ~/discord.json ~/.config/Discord`.
+you can start Vieb's version of discord with `vieb --erwic ~/discord.json --datafolder ~/.config/Discord`.
 As long as the path to the datafolder is different for each Vieb/Erwic instance,
 you can create as many as you like to replace all kinds of Electron/web-based apps.
 The datafolder can be stored at any local location and can be relocated as well.